 It’s also different from that project in that I used different wood for this project.
 The first door that I made was out of stained Philippine mahogany.
 I made this one from Honduran mahogany with an oil and polyurethane finish instead of stain.
 The result is almost indistinguishable from teak, as you can see below.

 I made this door slightly larger than the first door, with a 10″x12″ opening, which is considerably larger than the teak door sold by a certain online Catalina parts retailer that some owners install in this location.
-Catalina Direct no longer shows the price or the special shipping cost for that item online, which is unfinished and does not include any hardware, by the way.
+That retailer no longer shows the price or the special shipping cost for that item online, which is unfinished and does not include any hardware, by the way.
 But as I recall, the price was >$80 not including shipping.
 Other potential sources of finished products are Buck Woodcraft and SeaTeak.
-I also made this door to open to the side instead of down like the first door.
+I also made this door to open to the side instead of down like the under galley door.

 I really enjoy making wooden parts and accessories for Summer Dance in my woodshop.
 This door only took about four hours to build, finish, and install.
 The wood was leftover from a hope chest that I made for my daughter and it has some interesting figure in the grain that made an attractive addition to the inside of the boat.